 But Java wasn’t the only complication in the Forms story.
 Forms and Reports were also included in Oracle’s “CASE tool” based information system generator called Oracle Designer 2000.
 Designer is a top to bottom business system generation tool.
 It includes business process modeling, systems analysis modeling, systems design and application development.
 Forms development in this system contains automation.
 The resulting Forms applications have several times more code than a manually generated Forms application.
 What’s more, changing a Form produced with this system brings you back to the very beginning of the modeling process.
 Not many developers still use it.

 Web-based development eventually superseded these systems.
 Designer 2000 is now de-supported by Oracle.
 Unfortunately, it leaves companies that developed Forms this way with the additional burden of dealing with that all that extra code if they wish to modernize or migrate away from their Forms applications.

 Businesses need to know there’s a solution that addresses all these issues.
 Oracle Application Express (APEX), a Rapid Application Development platform, is firmly rooted in web technology and yet shares many similarities with Forms, not the least of which is that it is PL/SQL based.

 Today, thanks to a well-thought-out development plan that includes extensive web-service support and ease of use, as well as continuing (I would even say growing) Oracle support, APEX is now the very best alternative for Oracle Forms and Reports Modernization.

-In my next installment, I’ll get into the details about the surprising parallels between Forms and Oracle APEX.
 Interested in how we can help you modernize now?
 See our Oracle Forms and Reports Modernization services